 Usually, these questions come to your mind whether your payment card has expired or if you want to renew your card before the expiration date.

-You may also, as an eco-conscious consumer, look for some guidance in doing the right thing.
+As an eco-conscious consumer, you may also look for some guidance in doing the right thing.

 We'll answer these questions precisely.